Ldpe2G/DeepLearningForFun/Oneflow-Python/DRL-FlappyBird/README.md

 ## Train from scratch

-Comment the line showing below in `run_flappy_bird.sh` then run the script.
+Comment the line showing below in `run_flappy_bird.sh` then run the script

 ```bash
 python3 FlappyBirdDQN.py \